All eyes are sure to be on the ellipsoidal pendulum created by Munich designer Ingo Maurer in the North Foyer of Hall 12.

 How the artwork was created

 In 2017, Messe Frankfurt invited submissions for a “Kunst am Bau” (Building Art) competition for the new Hall 12, which was nearing completion.
 Munich designer Ingo Maurer won over the panel of judges, who voted unanimously for his expansive and surprising accentuation of the foyer.
-Ingo Maurer has been designing unusual lamps and lighting systems since 1966 and has received several prestigious design awards, including the Design Award of the Federal Republic of Germany in 2010 and the Italian Compasso d’Oro in 2011, both for his life’s work.
+Ingo Maurer had been designing unusual lamps and lighting systems since 1966 and received several prestigious design awards, including the Design Award of the Federal Republic of Germany in 2010 and the Italian Compasso d’Oro in 2011, both for his life’s work.
+The designer died in 2019.